abduljamac/mars-rover-rb/README.md

 - `src/`:
   - `model/`: Contains the `MarsRover` class
   - `types.ts`: Defines types and interfaces
-  - `helper.ts`: Contains functions for file input and out parsing
+  - `helper.ts`: Contains functions for file input and output parsing
   - `index.ts`: The main entry point for the code

 ## Quick Start